Table of contents

 Credit card processing

-Debit and credit card processing products allow you to accept payments from customers.
-There may be different fees depending on the method of processing and credit card merchant services.
+Debit and credit card processing products allow you to accept card transaction payments from customers.
+There may be different annual/monthly fees depending on the method of processing and credit card merchant services.
 Here’s how it works:

-- A customer makes a purchase on a credit or debit card.
+- A customer will pay and conduct a card transaction on a credit or debit card.

-- The card is swiped through or keyed in to a terminal.
+- The card is swiped through or keyed into a payment terminal.
 The terminal sends the card information to the credit card processing company.

-- The credit card processing company sends the payment to your bank.
+- The credit card payment processing company sends the payment to your bank.

 - Your bank deposits the payment into your bank account.